enthought/distarray/quickstart/enpkg-readme.rst

 [OS X only]

-Note: this script is currently experimental.
+Note: this script is currently *experimental*.

 The ``enpkg-quickstart`` script attempts to install DistArray, its dependencies, and the dependencies needed to build the DistArray docs.
 This script is intended to work with your Enthought Canopy installation.
+This script may update existing packages.

 This script does *not* attempt to install parallel versions of hdf5 or h5py, which are optional dependencies.